 Results for Research Questions #3 and #4: How does work with data relate to the profiles of engagement?

 In advance of studying the relations between work with data and youth characteristics and the profiles of engagement, we explored how much variability was present for reach of the profiles at the instructional episode, youth, and program levels through the ICCs output that is part of the mixed effects model output.
+The ICCs are presented in Figure 4.
 Note that these ICCs are from models without any predictors included, or null models, and are useful for understanding subsequent results from models that include predictor variables (for both work with data and youth characteristics).

-Figure 2.
-Sources of variability for the six engagement profiles at the instructional episode, youth, and program levels.